collegevine/de-hiring/README.md

 First, please fork this repo so that you can check in any code you write when working on this problem.

-Additionally, this take-home problem relies on a couple of tools:

-* S3
-* A database

 Please set up a SQL database on your local machine to use in this exercise.
 For instance, you might use the official Postgres Docker image, which you can spin up and access as follows:

 Pull the image